Accessibility Statement

 If you already have a cat or a dog, you should think about their temperament first.
 Will they get along with another pet?
 Will they enjoy the company?

-If your cat looks lonely, it may seem like a good idea to get another pet but not all temperaments are compatible.
+If your cat looks lonely, getting another pet may seem like a good idea, but not all temperaments are compatible.
 Some pets naturally get along well with others, while others may require more time and effort to adjust to a new companion.

 Should I adopt a kitten or an adult cat?